senadnmzzks/document-clustering/README.md

 ## How it works

 1. Each document is turned into vectors with an embedding model.
-2. Documents are compared by their vector values; if they're above the threshold, they're considered similar.
+2. AgglomerativeClustering compares the vectors by cosine distance and groups documents together if their similarity is above the threshold.
 3. The Qwen model then names the groups and writes a summary with how many groups there are and their details.

 ## Setup